End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

-Fig.~\ref{fig:pc-backbone} illustrates the point cloud feature encoding backbone for the ego vehicle and cooperative agents in the XET-V2X framework, corresponding to the architectures shown in Fig.~\ref{fig:xet-v2x-architecture}~(a) and (b).
-This backbone adopts a hierarchical feature encoding pipeline that transforms raw point clouds into multi-scale BEV feature representations.
-Specifically, raw point cloud data are first preprocessed and then voxelized into a regular 3D grid structure.
-A pillar-based feature encoding module (PillarFeatureNet) is subsequently employed to project 3D point cloud information into a 2D BEV pseudo-image representation.
-Finally, cascaded sparse convolutional networks (SECOND) and a Feature Pyramid Network (FPN) are applied to perform multi-scale feature aggregation and enhancement, constructing a hierarchical feature pyramid with varying receptive fields to improve perception across objects of different sizes.
+Fig.\ref{fig:pc-backbone} illustrates the point cloud feature encoding backbone for an ego vehicle and cooperative agents in the XET-V2X framework, corresponding to the architectures shown in Fig. \ref{fig:xet-v2x-architecture}~(a) and (b).
+This backbone includes a hierarchical feature encoding pipeline that transforms raw point clouds into multiscale BEV feature representations.
+Specifically, raw point cloud data are first preprocessed and then voxelized into a regular 3-D grid structure.
+A pillar-based feature encoding module (PillarFeatureNet) is subsequently employed to extract geometric features from nonempty pillars.
+These extracted sparse features are then distributed into a dense 2D grid space via a scatter operation (PointPillarsScatter) to form a BEV pseudoimage representation.
+Finally, a 2D SECOND-based backbone comprising standard dense convolutional layers and a feature pyramid network (FPN) are applied to perform multiscale feature aggregation and enhancement.
+A hierarchical feature pyramid with varying receptive fields is then constructed to improve perception for objects of different sizes.